 In some traditional cultures around the world, laboring women hold onto wooden combs.
 When a contraction comes on, the mom squeezes the comb so it presses into her palm – she squeezes as long and as hard as she finds helpful.
 Then she relaxes her grip between contractions, but usually chooses to continue holding the combs.

-How to hold it: the photo at the top of this post illustrates it, and the drawing on Page 9 of this booklet also shows how you would hold the comb.
+How to hold it: the photo at the top of this post illustrates it, and this drawing from Page 9 of this booklet on Acupuncture in Labor also shows how you would hold the comb.

-There are a few theories as to why this might be helpful.
+There are a few theories as to why birth combs might be helpful.